 The Russians have long suffered from a horrendous Mars probe record.
 There have long been rumors, and even odds statements by Russian officials about what happened to their last attempt to visit the largest moon of Mars, Phobos.
 The weirdest remark was by American lunar astronaut Buzz Aldrin, who claimed (during a C-SPAN interview) that there is a monolith on Phobos.
 As can be seen from the chart below, the Russians have had two previous unsuccessful missions to Phobos, although some photos were transmitted on their last mission before the probe was lost.
 Earlier coverage from the Washington Post about their newest failure is posted after the chart and figures below.
 One sad effect of the Russian failures is that they have not provided any data that can be used to back NASA/JPL assertions about low Martian air pressure, or my own assertions that NASA/JPL is wrong.
-I can, however, point to recent findings about water vapor on Mars by the European Space Agency that are more consistant with my findings than NASA/JPL findings.
+We can, however, point to recent findings about water vapor on Mars by the European Space Agency and even later findings about Martian soil being 2% water that are more consistant with our findings than NASA/JPL findings.
 There are critical problems with Mars Science Laboratory (MSL) Curiosity and its pressure sensor (identical to one used on Phoenix).

 ATTEMPTED SOVIET/RUSSIAN MARS MISSIONS

 |Mission||Launch Date||Landing Date||Termination Date||Result||Weather/Pressure Data?|

 |Soviet Sputnik 24||4 Nov 1962||19 Jan 1963||Failure.||No|

 |Soviet Mars 3||28 May 1971||2 Dec 1971||2 Dec 1971||Failure.
 Landed, but transmission ceased within 15 seconds||No|